-Mr. JD Vance said Iran rejected US conditions, including a key demand that they will not seek a nuclear weapon and they will not seek the tools that would enable them to quickly achieve a nuclear weapon.
+US Vice President JD Vance said Iran refused to accept US conditions requiring them to abandon the pursuit of nuclear weapons and related technology.
 He added that is the core goal of the president of the United States and that’s what the US has tried to achieve through these negotiations.

 This marked the third round of direct talks between the two countries, taking place just days after a fragile two-week ceasefire was announced.
 The negotiations are considered highly significant as the conflict has now entered its seventh week.